Other Family Law Services

 Unfortunately, a party may need to seek emergency orders from the Court, which stems from an immediate need to protect the safety and welfare of a party or a minor child.
 Our family law attorneys are highly experienced in both obtaining and defending against Temporary and Permanent Protection Orders, and Emergency Restrictions of Parenting Time Orders.
 Furthermore, these separate actions often have substantial affects on other proceedings, such as divorce and APR cases, so it is essential to speak to an attorney to understand the ramifications of obtaining or foregoing either option.

-In addition, in certain situations, grandparents may have cause to seek their own grandparent visitation orders from the Court.
+In addition, in certain situations, grandparents may have cause to seek their own grandparent visitation orders from a court.

 Department of Human Services